maibrittesbjoern/CourseraSQL/README.md

 # GithubStuff
 A repository for:
-- the final assignment of the Coursera course: SQL for data science
+PART 1: 1-6 of the final assignment of the Coursera course: SQL for data science Quality check has not been done, as I did the course without paying for certificate.
-- Advent of Code